 MCP servers

 Give an agent tools from remote MCP servers.
-Declare a named slot in git, bind the server URL and credential in Swirls Cloud.
+Bind or Connect the credential in Swirls Cloud.

 What it is.
-A named slot for a remote MCP server.
-The .swirls file declares the slot; Swirls Cloud holds the server URL and credential; the agent discovers the server's tools at runtime and calls them alongside its workflow tools.
+A named slot for a remote MCP server the agent can draw tools from.
+You declare the slot in git; Swirls Cloud holds the credential; at runtime the agent discovers the server's tools and calls them alongside its workflow tools.

 Use it when an agent needs tools from an external service that speaks MCP: observability queries, product analytics, or any vendor with a remote MCP endpoint.
 Any MCP server URL works.

-Works with agents (attached via mcp:), profiles (narrowed per profile), and the project MCP servers page in Swirls Cloud (where slots are bound).
+Works with agents (attached via mcp:), profiles (narrowed per profile), and the project MCP servers page in Swirls Cloud (where slots are bound or connected).

 The mcp block